HelalMajeed/Projects4Fun/C/Student Record Management System/README.md

 Add, modify, and delete grade records
 Generate reports and statistical analysis on student performance View student, course, and grade records
-Search and filter records based on various criteria
+Search and filter records based on various criteria<br>
-Implementation:
+* Implementation:
 The Student Record Management System will consist of the following modules:

 User Authentication Module: This module will authenticate users and allow them to access the system.
 The module will require a username and password to log in.